 Are you looking for a way to upload bigger size files to your webserver?
 We’ll this is the right place for you.
-In this article, I will guide you on how you can configure FileZilla Client to connect to your web hosting.
+This article will guide you to configure FTP Client FileZilla to connect to your web hosting.

 - Download FTP Client